Partnerships

 Community SANFL

 As part of the THINK!
-Road Safety Partnerships Program, the Department for Infrastructure and Transport has partnered with SANFL to roll out a road safety campaign focusing on regional communities.
+Road Safety Partnerships Program, the Department for Infrastructure and Transport has partnered with the South Australian National Football League (SANFL) Community Football League to roll out a road safety campaign focusing on regional communities.

-Fatigue and distraction have been identified as major causes of serious crashes in the regions and this campaign will focus on key messages to address these issues.
+Fatigue has been identified as a major cause of fatal crashes and serious injury in the region, and this campaign will focus on key messages to address the issue, reminding drivers that ‘A rest could save your life this footy season’.

 Adelaide United Football Club